Automatic Segmentation and Location Learning of Neonatal Cerebral Ventricles in 3D Ultrasound Data Combining CNN and CPPN: Experiments and results

 \subsubsection{Test volume segmentation}

-In the 2D cases, the test volumes were segmented image by image (size $320\times320$) in coronal orientation.
-In the 3D cases, subvolumes of size $64\times320\times320$ with an overlapping of $75\%$ were segmented by the network, the output probabilities to belong to the CVS were summed and the classes resurging in the highest values were attributed to each voxel.
+In the U-net cases, the test volumes were segmented image by image (size $320\times320$) in coronal orientation.
+In the V-net cases, subvolumes of size $64\times320\times320$ with an overlapping of $75\%$ were segmented by the network, the output probabilities to belong to the CVS were summed and the classes resurging in the highest values were attributed to each voxel.
+Finaly, in the \citet{moeskops2016automatic} network case, the test volumes were segmented vector by vector (size $320$) along coronal axis $z$.